 Yacht Club and Beach Club, while they are separate resorts, are connected and share a pool area (this isn’t a downside in our experience, more below).
 For this review, we’re going to talk exclusively about Yacht Club’s offerings.

-While the Boardwalk doesn’t compare to Disney Springs, the variety of bars and restaurants at your fingertips, plus the proximity to Epcot, make Yacht Club especially worth consideration for adults visiting Disney World, which is no doubt why the area is home to two of Disney’s conference centers.
+While the Boardwalk doesn’t compare to Disney Springs, the variety of bars and restaurants at your fingertips, plus the proximity to EPCOT, make Yacht Club especially worth consideration for adults visiting Disney World, which is no doubt why the area is home to two of Disney’s conference centers.

 Yacht Club consists of a single hotel building and a second building for the convention center.
-Most guests don’t need to know anything about the convention center, but we’ll note it does have a business center.
+Most guests don’t need to know anything about the convention center, but it does have a business center.
 The feature item in the lobby is a beautiful, large globe.
+It’s one of the cooler features in a Disney resort.

-It’s one of the cooler features in a Disney resort, but it also sort of begs you to notice the comparatively small size of the space.
-BoardWalk, Beach Club, and Yacht Club all have smaller lobbies that are easily contrasted with the grandiose, open lobbies of Wilderness Lodge, Polynesian, Grand Floridian, and Animal Kingdom Lodge.
+BoardWalk, Beach Club, and Yacht Club all have “smaller” lobbies that are easily contrasted with the grandiose, open lobbies of Wilderness Lodge, Polynesian, Grand Floridian, and Animal Kingdom Lodge.

 That said, it’s not really a small lobby: